Help als vrijwilliger of stage lopen

 Spanish language course

-Basically, you stay in our volunteer residence, which consists of four large rooms with up to three beds, private shower with hot water and toilet.
-Meals (breakfast, lunch and dinner are included) are taken in the cafeteria.
-If you would prefer to stay with a host family, you must indicate this and there will be additional costs.
+In principle, you will stay in our volunteer residence, which consists of four large rooms with a maximum of three beds, private shower with hot water and toilet.
+You will use your meals (breakfast, lunch and dinner are included) in the cafeteria.
+If you prefer to stay with a host family, you must indicate this and there are additional costs involved.
 Staying with a host family has many advantages.
-You will be included in local family life and experience hospitality like no other.
+You are included in the local family life and experience hospitality like no other.

 Trips & excursions

-We are in contact with the best tour operators in Arequipa.
-There is a wide range of trips&excursions, from outdoor activities like climbing the Misti volcano to a weekend Colca Canyon (deeper than the Grand Canyon, from city to disco tour.
+We have contact with the best tour operators in Arequipa.
+There is a wide range of trips & excursions, from outdoor activities such as climbing the volcano Misti to a weekend Colca Canyon (deeper than the Grand Canyon, from city to disco tour.

 Travel insurance